Huegoxaga/notes/python/standard-library.md

 - `os.path.isdir('path')` return true if it is a directory.
 - `os.path.isfile('path')` return true if it is a file.
 - `os.path.splitext('path')` return a file path and an extension of the file separately.
+- `os.system('cd ..')` run the command and return the exit status code.

 ## datetime